fw-real/Polus-Discord-Bot/README.md

 </p>

 # Overview
 Polus is a really cool bot which has got amazing moderation features and much more.
-The bot is completely coded in Python utilizing the py-cord API.
+The bot is completely coded in Python utilizing the py-cord API and was recreated by only executing the commands available to public without any access to the [original project's](https://nukebot.org/) source code.
 This is a *self-hosted bot* meaning you will need to host and maintain your own instance, instructions for self-hosting are given below.
 You can contact me at my [telegram](https://t.me/nostorian) or open an [issue](https://github.com/Nostorian/Polus-Discord-Bot/issues) if you face any problems with self-hosting.

 # Self Hosting
-**Currently only Windows Installation or deploying the project on [Railway](https://railway.app) is supported.**
+**Only windows installation is documented here, rest you can figure out yourself.**
 ## Windows Installation
 1. Download the [source code](https://github.com/Nostorian/Polus-Discord-Bot/archive/refs/heads/main.zip) and [python](https://www.python.org/downloads/)
 2. Unzip the file with either [WinRAR](https://www.win-rar.com/) or [7-Zip](https://www.7-zip.org/download.html)